Real Name | John Bernard Larroquette |

 - John Larroquette celebrates their birthday on 11-25

-- John Larroquette is 77 years old
+- What is John Larroquette's age?
+John Larroquette is 77 years old

 - Is John Larroquette single or married?
 John Larroquette is Married (Elizabeth Larroquette)!